mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/03/policy-controller.md

 Leveraging the default templates is great because we don't have to write OPA regos for them.
 But, you may want to write your own template, [here](https://cloud.google.com/anthos-config-management/docs/how-to/write-a-constraint-template) you are for the guidance to accomplish this.

-And that's it, that's how easy it is to leverage OPA Gatekeeper via Policy Controller!
+And that's it, that's how easy it is to leverage OPA Gatekeeper via Policy Controller to have more governance in place and a better security posture on your Kubernetes clusters.

 ## Further and complementary resources